xemlock/filtrex/README.md

 x or y | Boolean or
 x and y | Boolean and
 not x | Boolean not
-if x then y else z | If boolean x, value y, else z
-( x ) | Explicity operator precedence
+if x then y else z | If boolean x is true, return value y, else return z ( x ) | Explicity operator precedence

 Objects and arrays | Description